April 2020 programme

 Each day is guided by a theme:

-Day 2: What can being in this group teach me about how I operate in the world?
+Day 2: What can being in this group teach me about how I operate in the world as a leader?

-Day 3: Revisiting my purpose: what would I like to do with what I’ve learned?
+Day 3: Revisiting my leadership purpose: what would I like to do with what I’ve learned?

 3: The outdoor activities schedule will be dependent on the makeup of the group, and dictated by mountain weather conditions, which can be unpredictable.